jeremyreeder/gridscout/docs/_posts/2024-04-09-rc1-reeder-carbine-model-one.md

 0.395 BC, 3241 ft/s MV.)
 {:.tangent}

+So I'm targeting a length of 32" or less, and a weight of no more than 7 lb all-inclusive, using 17-round magazines of 6.5 Grendel cartridges.

 The RC1 design is based somewhat on the Alexander™ _Incursion Rifle_, which is relatively light and fires one of the most effective general-purpose cartridges for modern carbines: the 6.5 Grendel.
 The Incursion, however, isn't